opnfv/copper/docs/design/usecases.rst

    reserved_subnet_error(x)

-For further analysis and implementation
+For Further Analysis and Implementation
 ---------------------------------------

 Affinity